Advancing Educational Equity: Tools for Evidence Building

 Step 3: Conduct Measurement and Evaluation

-These tools assist organizations executing their M&E plan, including collecting the data needed to address each research question.
+These tools assist organizations and their community partners execute their M&E plan, including collecting the data needed to address each research question.

 In this video, Mathematica experts introduce an iterative approach to evidence building that they created to help organizations design, refine, and test solutions that seek to address educational and other social challenges.